Symbian9/qmapshack-doc-wiki/DocInstallMapDem.md

 ![Alt text](images/DocBasicsMapDem/qmapshack1.png)

+0. Download or copy files into your map or DEM path.
+You can create a sub-folder to keep file chaos to a minimum.
 1. Select all the files you want to combine to one map or DEM data set.
+Use the tool button with the green folder.
 2. Select a target filename.
+Use the tool button with the blue folder.
 Of course this should be in your map or DEM path.
-3. Press the start button.
+3. Press the start button and watch.

 When done you can reload the map or DEM list by a right click on the list.
 Choose ***Reload Maps*** or ***Reload DEM***.
 The new map should be listed.